rbergm/PostBOUND/README.md

 docker build -t postbound --build-arg TIMEZONE=$(cat /etc/timezone) .
 ```

+Once the image is built, you can create any number of containers with different setups.
-This will create a Docker image with a local Postgres instance (using [pg_lab](https://github.com/rbergm/pg_lab)) and
+For example, to create a container with a local Postgres instance (using [pg_lab](https://github.com/rbergm/pg_lab)) and
-setup the Stats, JOB and Stack benchmarks.
+setup the Stats, JOB and Stack benchmarks, use the following command:
-Adjust these arguments to your needs.
-See [Essentials](#-essentials) for why the Postgres instance is necessary.
-All supported build arguments are listed under [Docker options](#-docker-options).

-Once the image is built, create a container like so:

 ```sh
 docker run -dt \